 “Payments cut right to the core of the member relationship,” said Tom Church-Adams, SVP, Pay Products, for CO-OP Financial Services (www.coop.org).
 “We saw that in the early weeks of the pandemic when financially-struggling members reached out to their financial institutions for interest and fee relief; and now we’re seeing it manifest in the behavioral shifts within our members.
 Payments have become their lifeline to financial wellness, as well as a means by which we can offer them the safe, secure and frictionless service they’ve come to expect.”… Read more

-Save the Date!
-We are excited to announce that our 2021 NACUSO Network Conference is scheduled to be at the Encore Resort in Las Vegas.
-We are already starting to plan for next year’s event and we look forward to seeing everyone in person.
+We are excited to announce that our 2021 NACUSO Network Conference is now scheduled to be at the Encore Resort in Las Vegas, November 8-11!
 The beautiful Encore Resort is open and they have taken extra precautionary measures to make sure it’s safe for guests to enjoy their stay.
-Please save the dates of March 29-April 1 and check our conference site soon for more details at www.NACUSONetwork.com.
+Please save the dates and check our conference site soon for more details at www.NACUSONetwork.com.

 … Read more

-If you were registered to attend, or sponsor at our 2020 conference in Orlando, we can automatically apply your registration or sponsorship fees to our 2021 Conference in Las Vegas.
-We will contact you soon to give instructions on the next steps and will work with you on the new options that work best for you.
-If you have any questions, please contact Shawna Luna at Shawna@nacuso.org.
+If you were registered to attend, or sponsor at our 2020 conference in Orlando, you do not need to currently contact us to make a decision about your conference registration.
+We can automatically apply your registration or sponsorship fees to the 2021 NACUSO Network Conference.
+When registration is officially open, you’ll have the options of transferring your fees to the new 2021 November dates, applying them to the 2022 NACUSO Network Conference or requesting a full refund.
+We will be sure to contact you with the next steps and will work with you on the options that work best for your plans.